-Giftodactyl started as a way to showcase some mobile and product design work that I can actually share publicly, but now I’m building it from scratch to tackle the constant chaos of managing gift-giving for my family.
+Giftodactyl started as a way to showcase some mobile and product design work that I can actually share publicly, but now I’m building it for real to tackle the constant chaos of managing gift-giving for my family.

 We’re big on gifts, but over the years, our systems have gone from basic text lists to convoluted spreadsheets and encrypted Signal groups just to avoid spoiling surprises.
 Despite all that effort, we still end up with duplicates, lost requests, and constant miscommunication.